natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E.md

 '''Pros:'''

-* Great manoeuvrability
+* Improved engines over its predecessor, improving its speed and manoeuvrability ** Efficient afterburner allows the use of lower fuel reserves, further improving performance
 * Amazing energy retention above .90 Mach
+* Has AIM-9J missiles that are impossible to react to by sound alone (when you hear them, it's already too late to flare or dodge)
-* Large selection of air-to-ground armaments, including Maverick air-to-ground missiles
+* Large selection of air-to-ground armaments, including TV guided Maverick air-to-ground missiles
-* Generous ammunition capacity for guns
+* Generous ammunition capacity for guns and great modern anti-tank ammunition for the 30 mm
 * Small target
-* Improved engines over its predecessor, improving its speed and manoeuvrability
-* Efficient afterburner allows the use of lower fuel reserves, improving performance
-* EEGS (Enhanced Envelope Gun Sight) allows for more accurate shots
+* Has gun aim assist when locking the target with a radar, making a general tactic to remove F-5 (force a head-on) near useless for planes that do not have it themselves
 * Modern RWR with IFF + track, launch and threat type detection

 '''Cons:'''

-* Even though it has improved engines over the F-5C, it still has a low top speed compared to the competition
+* Even though it has improved engines over the F-5C, it still has a low top speed when compared to the higher tier competition
 * M39A3 cannons don't deal as much damage as cannons like the M61 Vulcan, or the Soviet GSh-23L
-* No BVR capabilities
+* No radar missiles, no all-aspect IR missiles
 * Radar lacks IFF and different search angle modes
 * Can only carry a maximum of two air-to-air missiles, making this plane mostly a gun fighter
-* No ballistic computer
+* No ballistic computer for bombs or rockets (slightly inconvenient in air RB)

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->